How to Hunt down and Capture Low Rate Small Business Loans

 The minimum credit score for disaster loans is 660.
 Collateral is necessary if the loan goes over a certain amount, usually $25,000, if it is available or when it becomes available.
 For a military economic injury disaster that amount is $50,000.
 There is no down payment requirement regardless.

 These loans max out at $350,000 and have a maximum interest rate of 11.50%.
 Terms range from 5 to 25 years, and the SBA guarantee is less than with their other loan programs at 50%.
-To qualify, your credit score must be above 680, and you must have a debt to service ratio of 1.1 or higher.
+To qualify, you must have a debt to service ratio of 1.1 or higher.
 If the loan is greater than $25,000, collateral may be necessary depending on the lender.

 The turnaround for express loans is much faster, with the SBA taking up to 36 hours to give a decision.
 Necessary paperwork for application is less also, making express loans a great option for working capital as well as other things.